 Building and contents insurance

 Anyone who was living in Australia over the 2019/20 summer should need little reminding of the value of building and contents insurance.
 It is essential.
 (For those who need reminding, that was the summer that bushfires raged for months, killed many people and destroyed over 3,500 homes.)
 Too many people that summer not only saw the fires completely devastate their houses, but also realised too late that they could’ve covered themselves with building and contents insurance.
 Many more discovered when they went to make a claim that they were underinsured – the payout received from the insurance company was nowhere near enough to cover the costs of rebuilding.
 The same situation hit householders in Queensland and New South Wales after the 2011 flooding.

 It is not up to the insurance company to make sure you are not underinsured, it’s the customer’s responsibility to make sure the insurance accurately reflects the cost of the contents and rebuilding.
-There are only two insurance companies I know of who offer total replacement cover which will guarantee to pay the full cost of rebuilding your home no matter how much you are insured for – make sure your insurer is one of them.
+There are several insurance companies who offer total replacement cover which will guarantee to pay the full cost of rebuilding your home no matter how much you are insured for – make sure your insurer is one of them.
 If you have no idea what amounts you need to be insuring your assets or yourself for, you need the help of an insurance broker.
 They help with recommending specific policies as well.